Finiteness of 3-manifolds associated with non-zero degree mappings: Local Domination

 \begin{Corollary} Let $M$ be a compact, orientable, 3-manifold.
 Then there is a finite set $\HH\SS(M)$ of complete hyperbolic 3-manifolds with finite volume and of Seifert fibered 3-manifolds, such that the JSJ-pieces of any compact, orientable, irreducible, 3-manifold $N$ with non-empty toric boundary, dominated by $M$ belong to $\HH\SS(M)$. \end{Corollary}

 \demo If $N$ has non-empty boundary, so does $M$.
-In particular both $M$ and $N$ are geometrizable 3-manifolds.
 Let $D(N)$ be the double of $N$, obtained by gluing two copies of $N$ along their boundaries via the identity map .
 Then the double $D(M)$ of $M$ dominates $D(N)$.
 Since the boundary of $N$ is a collection of tori, the JSJ-pieces of $D(N)$ are either exactly those of $N$ and consist of two copies of hyperbolic and Seifert pieces in the JSJ-decomposition of $D(N)$, or there are new Seifert fibered pieces obtained by doubling some Seifert fibered pieces of $N$ along some of their boundary tori.
-In any case, the finiteness of the JSJ-pieces of D(N) implies the finiteness of the JSJ-pieces of $N$.
+In any case, the finiteness of the JSJ-pieces of $D(N)$ implies the finiteness of the JSJ-pieces of $N$.

+\begin{Remark} A similar double construction argument shows that finiteness of closed targets implies finiteness of the targets in the setting of compact orientable 3-manifolds.
+First finiteness of irreducible and $\partial$-irreducible compact targets implies finiteness of compact targets.
+Since the double $D(M)$ of an irreducible and $\partial$-irreducible compact 3-manifold $M$ is Haken, there are, up to conjugacy, only finitely many involutions with 2-dimensional fixed point set on $D(M)$ by \cite{To} and the proof of the geometrization conjecture for Haken manifolds.
+Therefore only finitely many irreducible and $\partial$-irreducible compact 3-manifolds have homeomorphic doubles. \end{Remark}